farlee2121/DevEssentialsBlog/content/draft/2022-09-22-checklists-distribute-power.md

 I've been experimenting with checklists for a while.
 I love clarifying the essence of processes.
 I was blown away by the clarity Checklist Manifesto brought to the utility of checklists.
-Checklist shouldn't destroy creativity.
+Checklists shouldn't destroy creativity.
 Done well, they bring a clarity that empowers.
-It creates a clear shared understanding of the essentials to distribute power, unite teams, and save our expertise for the hard stuff.
+Checklists embody a clear shared understanding that should distribute power, unite teams, and save our expertise for the hard stuff.